odyslam/home-urbit/README.md

 ## Known issues

-- Reverse proxy was changed from `path-based` to `subdomain-based`.
-This means that in order to visit urbit, we go to `ship.<domain_name>` and not `<domain_name>/urbit`.
-This change was necessary as both `urbit` and `minio` expect to live in the root of the path `<domain_name>/`.
-- Using the public device URL offered by balena is a stop-gap measure.
-Although the reverse-proxy will function as expected for most of the functionality, it's still not possible to use `minio` with `urbit`.
-- balena public device URL is very slow, due to being served from US servers, even if the request and device lives in the EU.
-- `urbit` continues to illustrate an abnormal lag, either due to the reverse proxy or to the SSD.
-The tested setup uses a RPI4 with a USB3 Samsung T5 external SSD.
+- "Public Device URL" offered by balena has a couple of issues.
+Although we don't have to setup our own DNS, it adds considerable lag to the experience.
+This is because it adds an extra proxy to the request, as we go through balena's servers.
+Moreover, either due to incorrect proxying or increased lag, MINIO can't be added to Urbit.
+As we move forward, the setup will automatically use a proper DNS solution.
+- `urbit` is very demanding when it comes to disk speed. **It is advised to use this on a board with an SSD through a SATA or PCI connection**.
+Aka, a Raspberry pi with an external USB-3 SSD will propably generate lag.
-- Raspberry Pi doesn't play out of the box with SSD.
+- If you use Raspberry Pi, it doesn't play out of the box with SSD.
 In order to boot from SSD, please follow the instructions [here](https://forums.balena.io/t/how-to-boot-balenaos-on-an-sSD-why-it-matters-and-how-it-works/341836).

 ## Deploy with balena